geo-ant/blog/_posts/2025-05-24-rust-testability-and-non-send-types.md

 # Endnotes
 [^trivial-example]: Since this example is so trivial, there are other ways to go about testing it.
 But I want to focus on the bare essentials of the problem and I ask you to bear with me, dear reader.
 [^mutex-sync]: Matters would be different if we were interested in implementing `Send` _and_ `Sync` on a type `T` that _only_ implements `Send`.
 In this case, reachig for `Mutex<T>` is a solution.
-[^pointers]: This can happen if our type contains a raw pointer field.
+[^pointers]: This commonly happens, e.g. if our type contains a raw pointer field.
-[^downstream-tests]: Don't get me wrong: you shouldn personally would only test the highest, most integrated, levels of our code.
+[^downstream-tests]: Don't get me wrong: I am not suggesting to only test the highest, most integrated, levels of our code.
 It's good to test `execute_thread` in our example.
-But, to my mind, that should not absolve us from having to test `spawn_thread` as well.
+But, to my mind, that should not absolve us from having to test `spawn_thread`, too.
 [^constructor]: We could also extend the `Audio` trait to provide a constructor.
-I don't like this quite as much because different implementors of the `Audio` trait might need different parameters for callable `F` .
+I don't like this quite as much, because different implementors of the `Audio` trait might need different arguments for construction.
 [^solid]: Say what you will about SOLID, but dependency inversion is the hill I am willing to die on.
-[^someone-else]: Yes, yes... those pesky _other_ developers.
+[^someone-else]: Yes, those pesky _other_ developers.
 Of course _we_ would never introduce a bug ourselves, right? ;)